-This category is used to configure your system to the type of IDE disk controller in use.
+This category is used to configure your system to the type of PCI IDE card in use.

-- PCI-Auto The system will scan and determine the PCI slot that is installed with an IDE controller card. - BA Designates the ISA slot that is installed with an IDE controller card; that is, if you are using an IDE controller card.
+PCI-Auto The system will scan and determine the PCI slot that is installed with an IDE controller card.

+Designates the ISA slot that is installed with an IDE controller card; that is, if you are using an IDE controller card.